![]() |

 I also felt that the author’s approach to Scripture was somewhat erratic.
 He quotes from one of the archaic versions of the Bible, which is fine - many people prefer the old-style language.
 But he takes - and makes much of - ideas that simply aren’t there.

-I kept reading; I felt as if there were important things being said underneath the rather flamboyant style of writing, and the odd interpretations of some Scriptural passages.
-The emphasis was on moving forward in God’s love and finding healing, although there wasn’t much assistance given to those who struggle with this.
+I kept reading.
+I felt as if there were important things being said underneath the rather flamboyant style of writing, and the odd interpretations of some Scriptural passages.
+The emphasis is on moving forward in God’s love and finding healing, although there isn’t much assistance given to those who struggle with this.
 I didn’t disagree with the main points - yet it’s a frustrating book to read in many ways.

 Not particularly recommended unless you like this style of writing.
-I see from Amazon that it's no longer available free for the Kindle, and that it can also be found in printed format.
+I see from Amazon that it's no longer available free for the Kindle, and that it can also be found in printed format; the link above is to a paperback edition.

 Review copyright 2017 Sue's Book Reviews